aramrw/jp-frequency_sorter/README.md

 # Word Frequency Analyzer

-This is a simple Node.js script that analyzes the frequency of words using scraped data and Yomichan dictionaries.
+This is a simple Node.js script that analyzes the frequency of words using _any Yomichan compatiable_ *frequency* dictionary.

 ## Features